Romain3Ch216/AL4EO/README.md

 # AL4EO

 AL4EO is an Active Learning Toolbox for Earth Observation.
+QGIS plug-in to come soon!

 ## Reference